akka/akka/akka-docs/src/main/paradox/persistence.md

 # Classic Persistence

 @@include[includes.md](includes.md) { #actor-api }
-For the full documentation of this feature and new projects see @ref:[persistence](typed/persistence.md).
+For the full documentation of this feature and for new projects see @ref:[persistence](typed/persistence.md).

 ## Dependency